antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 # Verifying the Microsoft Intune Subscription

-Before devices can be enrolled, Microsoft Intune must be available within the Microsoft 365 tenant.
+Before devices can be enrolled, the Microsoft Intune subscription must be available within the Microsoft 365 tenant.

 Navigate to: